MorganEJLA/product-preview-card-component-main/README.md

 ## My process

--This was a code-along with Kevin Powell's tutorial.
-I am using this as a jumping off point to code my other front end mentor projects using this same system without a tutorial.
+-getting used to working with css components.
 I am also keeping in mind writing up detailed README files.

 ### Built with